 In deciding to enforce your intellectual property rights, you can ask a lawyer specializing in trademark law to draft a cease-and-desist letter informing the violator of your marks and demanding that use of confusingly similar marks for similar goods or services be stopped.

 Maintenance: Timely Renewal

 A registered mark isn’t forever.
-Trademark registration should be renewed as required by the corresponding intellectual property office.
-This means filing renewal forms and sample of use as well as paying renewal fees to US PTO between five to six years after trademark registration and nine to 10 years after the trademark’s first registration process and thereafter.
+Trademark registration should be renewed as required by law.
+This means filing renewal forms and specimens of use as well as paying renewal fees to USPTO during the fifth and ninth years after registration, and then every ten years after that.
 This is how you maintain your IP investment.
 Failing to renew equates to the trademark holder abandoning the exclusive rights to the identifying marks.